July 13, 2018 Robot demo at Earthen Vessels Outreach.

 April 6, 2016 – Girls of Steel meet presidential candidate Hillary Clinton at CMU and demo their 2016 robot, Byte.

-April 4, 2016 – Today we kicked off the Girls of Steel FLL Junior program at 3 Pittsburgh area schools: Avonworth Primary Center, Winchester Thurston, and Winchester Thurston North.
+April 4, 2016 – Today we kicked off three Girls of Steel FLL Junior teams at Avonworth Primary Center, Winchester Thurston City Campus and Winchester Thurston North.
 A total of 18 girls are enrolled, 6 at each school.
-There will be a team at a 4th school, Environmental Charter School, starting on April 19th.

 March 19, 2016 – Mikayla, Corinne, Kristina, and Jean Marie led the chassis building workshop for 7 students in the Gelfand Saturday Class called “Intro to Mobile Robotics”.
 They learned about safety and tools, and then assembled and tested the 6-wheel-drop kit bot chassis.